 Do-it-yourself auto maintenance and repair can save you time and money, but you should be careful with used motor oil, dirty oil filters, antifreeze, dead batteries and other automotive wastes.
 Handled or discarded improperly, they can pose serious risks to your health and environment.
 This page provides information on how to properly dispose of used oil and filters, antifreeze, batteries and tires.

-Winter Storm 2015: Preparedness & Emergency Response Resources
+Storm Preparedness & Emergency Response Resources

 Links to MassDEP and other webpages containing information that will help homeowners, municipal officials and others deal with cleanup and recovery following a flood.